jawnyawns/composure/README.md

 ## Bugs *in order of importance*
 - ff glitch, left align with pseudo elements
 - height of cursor in text area changes when return is hit
+- when holding enter with text above and below
+- safari fullscreen disable typing

 ## To Test